naveenharry03/Portfolio/index.md

 <br>
 ### Sales Forecasting using Arima and SArima Model

-Another significant project in the data science portfolio involves sales forecasting for a French company, Perrin-Freres, known for its monthly champagne sales.
+<p style="text-align: justify;">Another significant project in the data science portfolio involves sales forecasting for a French company, Perrin-Freres, known for its monthly champagne sales.
 Leveraging advanced time series forecasting techniques, particularly ARIMA and SARIMA models, a robust predictive system was developed.
 This project enables organizations to make informed decisions, optimize inventory management, and meet customer demand more effectively.
-Accurate sales predictions enhance operational efficiency, boost revenue, and maintain a competitive edge in the market.
+Accurate sales predictions enhance operational efficiency, boost revenue, and maintain a competitive edge in the market.</p>

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/naveenharry03/Sales-Forecasting-using-Arima-and-SArima-Model)